-- Suspend to Disk utility only works with IDE hard disk drives.
+- 1. Suspend to Disk utility only works with IDE hard disk drives.
 You cannot use this utility with any SCSI device because the system BIOS controls IDE devices, but cannot control SCSI devices. - This feature works fine with Windows 95/98, and Windows NT FAT file systems, but does not work with Windows NT NTFS file system.
 This utility also does not support ACPI modes. - 3.
 This feature works fine with APM compatible PCI/AGP VGA and Sound Blaster compatible cards and drivers. - 4.
 The Intel Bus Master IDE driver is not fully compatible with Suspend to Disk.
 If this causes some problems, please uninstall the drivers, or do not use Suspend to Disk. - 5.
 Whether you select file or partition method, please make sure that you have enough free HDD space for creating this hidden file or partition.
 Ex: if you have 64MB system memory and 4MB of VGA memory, you need at least 68MB (64MB + 4MB) of HDD space.
 You also have to reserve some free space for your future memory expansion.
 For example, if you plan to upgrade you system memory to 128MB in the near future, then you may reserve a 132MB (128MB+4MB) space. - 6.
 The following are just some of the many AGP cards that have been tested and approved to work satisfactorily with Suspend to Disk:

 Manufacturer/model Chipset

 IWILL Adventure II 3Dlabs Permedia 2

 Matrox G200

 GainWard 3Dfx Banshee

 View Top Vulcan B 3Dfx Banshee

 View Top Titan 4000 S3 Trio 3D

 Prolink 3Dfx Banshee

 ATI 3D Rage Pro

 ATI Rage IIC

 ASUS Sis 6326

-5.6.1 Set-Up Suspend to Disk
+5.2.6.1 Installing Suspend to Disk

 Before installing Suspend to Disk utility, please make sure your system is running normally.
+Then, enter BIOS to setup Suspend to Disk.

-More importantly, you must ensure the Suspend to Disk feature has been disabled before installing new devices, or upgrading your system memory.
+Warning: Before installing new devices, or upgrading your system memory, you must ensure the Suspend to Disk feature is disabled.